 Welcome to the Center for Human Rights & Constitutional Law.
-The Center is a non-profit, public interest legal foundation dedicated to furthering and protecting the civil, constitutional, and human rights of immigrants, refugees, children, and the poor.
+The Center is a non-profit, public interest legal foundation dedicated to furthering and protecting the civil, constitutional, and human rights of immigrants, refugees, children, prisoners, and the poor.

 Bienvenido a la página del Centro por Derechos Humanos y Ley Constitucional.
 El Centro es una organización no-lucrativa que se dedica para el bienestar público y para promover y proteger los derechos civiles, constitucionales, y humanos de inmigrantes, refugiados, menores de edad, y los pobres.

-The Center is a state-wide legal services support center with recognized expertise in complex litigation and the substantive law relating to immigrants and refugees.
+The Center is a legal services support center with recognized expertise in complex litigation and the substantive law relating to immigrants and refugees.
 A partial list of the Center's major litigation includes the following cases: Plyler v.
 Doe, 457 U.S. 202 (1982) (lead counsel for state-wide class of undocumented children denied access to public elementary education because of their immigration status); Reno v.
 Catholic Social Services, 509 U.S. 43 (1993) (national class action on behalf of persons unlawfully denied legalization under the Immigration Reform and Control Act of 1986); Reno v.
 Flores, 507 U.S. 292 (1993) (national class action on behalf of children denied release on bail pending the outcome of deportation proceedings); League of United Latin American Citizens v.
 Wilson, 131 F.3d 1297 (9th Cir.
 1997) (state-wide class action challenging constitutionality of state proposition denying health care, social services and education to suspected undocumented immigrants); and Orantes-Hernandez v.
 Smith, 541 F.Supp.
 351 (C.D.
 Cal.
 1982) (national class of Salvadoran nationals seeking political asylum in the United States).

 Our work focuses on the following: 1.
 Federal litigation in support of abused, abandoned, and neglected immigrant and refugee children eligible to legalize status as Special Immigrant Juveniles.
 2. Enforcing the rights of children detained pending deportation or removal to appropriate placement and services.
 3. Federal litigation involving efforts by state and local governments to enforce federal immigration laws.
 4. Litigation, legislative advocacy and policy analysis to address the rights of immigrants to state driver’s licenses.
 5. Protecting the rights of immigrant survivors of crime, human trafficking, and domestic violence.
 We also work in other areas of law and policy identified as priorities by IOLTA-recipients.
 CHRCL welcomes the input of Trust Fund programs into its priority setting process.

-Read about our support services here.
+Read about our legal support services here.

 The Casa Kauai's mission is to provide a relaxed atmosphere and high quality space in a peaceful and natural environment far from the daily stress of one's usual work for the creation, discussion, and development of projects and programs related to the protection and promotion of social justice, including human rights, economic rights, environmental protection, and cultural preservation.